Molecular-Genetics-Laboratory/bard/README.md

 ### Usage

 `bard` does not work with the raw read sequence (FASTQ) files directly.
-They need to be preprocessed (removing rRNAs, adapters etc) and mapped to a reference genome first, using either `bowtie2 / tophat` or some similar tool of your choice.
+They need to be preprocessed (removing rRNAs, adapters, etc) and mapped to a reference genome first, using either `bowtie2 / tophat` or some similar tool of your choice.
 You'll also need the corresponding annotation file and a multiple fasta file containing all the CDS sequences.
 The gene names in the GTF/GFF (annotation) file need to exactly match those in the fasta file.
 If you are working on yeast, the chromome IDs in your reference genome (fasta) should match with those in the GTF (first column).

 It is preferable to download these organism specific files from the same source, such as `Ensembl`.